-Currently the city has 3,189 registered voters.
+Currently the city has 3,251 registered voters as of the May 2, 2017 School Election.
 The City is divided in to two precincts.
 Precinct 1 consist of all voters North of Smith Street and Precinct 2 consists of all voters South of Smith Street.
 If you are unsure of your precinct, it should be printed clearly on your voter identification card.
 If you are still unsure please call the City Clerk’s office to find out.

 REGISTERING TO VOTE

 Any citizen of the United States of America who is 18 years of age (at the date of the election) and who has a permanent residence in the City of Algonac may register to vote.
 You must be registered at least 30 days prior to the date of the election.
 Following is a link to the Michigan Voter Registration Form and directions.

 The City Clerk is the official elections administrator for the City.
 You can come to the City Offices and register to vote.
 When you register to vote by mail or through the State of Michigan Secretary of State’s office, the City Clerk will forward a new voter identification card to you within 30 days of receipt of the information from the County of St. Clair.